-From July 2020, the OCBC FRANK credit card is getting a huge makeover and it’ll now be one of the best cashback cards in Singapore for online shopping.
+The OCBC FRANK credit card has gotten a huge makeover and it is now one of the best cashback cards in Singapore for online shopping.
 Here’s what’s in store.

 With its infinitely customisable designs, the OCBC FRANK credit card sure seemed like the height of cool when you were a uni or poly student.
 But as a credit card for ‘adulting’ purposes, it’s always fallen a bit short of the other, more practical cashback cards on the market.